 Additionally, it helps to manifest a stroke routine.
 You rarely do this as a beginner golfer, but in my opinion, you can’t start early enough.
 Divide your swing into two phases.
 In the first phase, take your practice swings (3 at most), then get behind the ball and find a spot where you want the ball to go and visually envision the shot.
 When you are completely convinced, the second phase begins.
 Go directly to the ball and make your stroke or swing.
 During these phases, you are so focused that you probably don’t feel any excitement.

 One more important point: sometimes the tournament doesn’t start on tee 1.
-Look at the announcement to see if it is a cannon start.
+Look at the announcement to see if it is a shotgun start.
 If it is, you will have to start your tournament at the hole that has been noted for you on the scorecard.
 In the worst case, you will have to allow up to 15 minutes of walking to get there.

 4. Playing technique and course management

 On the golf course, you should definitely not start tweaking your swing technique.
 Even if something is not going so well, remember your basics and try to swing loosely.
 The more you want to do, the more likely it will come to nothing because you’ll tense up.

 Normally, you should already know your golf course and have developed your own strategy for each hole.
 But if you’re a beginner, you’ll probably lack that experience.
 But that’s not a big deal; you still have a handicap for that, which gives you about 3 strokes per hole.
 See also the last section “Using beginner status”.

 But now to course management for beginners: Make it as easy as possible for yourself.
 Don’t try master shots over the bunker, but rather play past it.
 Make a plan for each hole:

 As a beginner, you won’t make par – so don’t put pressure on yourself and play your game.
 Hit your favorite club three times each 120 yards, and you’ll be on the green in three easy strokes.